Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 John.Pollock@nichols.edu

-The Google Cloud Big Data Essentials Workshop is specifically designed for educators who wish to delve into the Google Cloud Platform (GCP), learn about free programs for any higher education institution, and obtain practical experience in creating services through the Google Cloud Console.
-During the workshop, you will work with various tools that are ideal for big data analytics and suitable for research or classroom use.
-These include Dataproc (which works with Spark/Hadoop), BigQuery (a big data database with SQL and off-the-shelf ML), Cloud Storage, Compute Engine, and the new GCP LLM capabilities.
+The Google Cloud Big Data Essentials Workshop is designed for educators and researchers who wish to delve into the Google Cloud Platform (GCP), learn about free programs for any higher education institution, and obtain practical experience creating services through the Google Cloud Console.
+During the workshop, you will work with various tools ideal for big data analytics and suitable for research or classroom use.
+These include Dataproc (Spark/Hadoop), BigQuery (a big data warehouse with SQL and off-the-shelf ML), Cloud Storage, Compute Engine, and the GCP LLM capabilities.

-This workshop is an excellent option for individuals interested in teaching cloud computing concepts, and no prior cloud computing experience is necessary.
+This workshop is a great option for individuals interested in teaching cloud computing concepts or for research; no prior cloud computing experience is necessary.
 Throughout the workshop, you will have access to our lab offerings, allowing you to gain hands-on experience in creating services through the Google Cloud Console.
 You must bring your laptop to access the workshop content and participate in the hands-on labs.

 Upon completing the workshop, you will understand fundamental cloud computing concepts, Google Cloud’s essential services, and some of the most commonly used big data tools.